Saifkhan-rkp/backforge/README.md

 ### default template

-default template comes with typescript as well as javascript in following structure:
+The default template is available in both TypeScript and JavaScript and includes the following structure:

     /default
     |